curl/curl/docs/libcurl/opts/CURLOPT_PRE_PROXY.md

 # DESCRIPTION

 Set the *preproxy* to use for the upcoming request.
-The parameter should be a char * to a null-terminated string holding the host name or dotted numerical IP address.
+The parameter should be a char * to a null-terminated string holding the hostname or dotted numerical IP address.
 A numerical IPv6 address must be written within [brackets].

 To specify port number in this string, append :[port] to the end of the host name.
 The proxy's port number may optionally be specified with the separate